nubenetes/awesome-kubernetes/docs/flux.md

 - [shipa.io: FluxCD and GitOps in the Enterprise](https://shipa.io/2021/10/fluxcd-and-gitops-in-the-enterprise/)
 - [solo.io: The 3 best ways to use Flux and Flagger for GitOps with your Envoy Proxy API gateways](https://www.solo.io/blog/the-3-best-ways-to-use-flux-and-flagger-for-gitops-with-your-envoy-proxy-api-gateways)
 - [fluxcd/flux2-multi-tenancy](https://github.com/fluxcd/flux2-multi-tenancy) Manage multi-tenant clusters with Flux
+- [==flux-subsystem-argo.github.io: GitOps Terraform Resources with Argo CD and Flux Subsystem for Argo==](https://flux-subsystem-argo.github.io/website/tutorials/terraform/) This is a tutorial to show how could we use Flux Subsystem for Argo (FSA) to bring the Terraform management feature from the Flux world to your Argo CD UI.
+In order to do so, we need Weave GitOps Terraform Controller to help us reconcile our Terraform resources.